 • Once it gets there, fitting a moved structure to a new lot and placing it on a new foundation.

-• Extreme renovations involving stabilizing and renovating to current code balloon-frame homes and historic outbuildings.
+• Extreme renovations involving stabilizing and renovating to current code balloon-frame homes, stone structures and historic outbuildings.

 • Internal steel frame reinforcement and retrofitting of historic properties.